Science

 Electrical activity in the brain: EEG studies

-Electroencephalography measures fluctuations in electrical current at the scalp, showing rhythmic brain activity (‘brainwaves’) and how this kind of activity shifts in response to brain.fm music.
+Electroencephalography measures fluctuations in electrical current at the scalp, showing rhythmic brain activity (‘brainwaves’) and how this kind of activity shifts in response to Brain.fm music.

 Electrical activity in the brain: EEG studies